 "This is a unique book with a truly interdisciplinary and comprehensive approach to the key ideas of climate change, and an all-in-one but concise reading of various ideas about climate change from social sciences, humanities and natural sciences.
 It is suitable for students and general readers trying to understand the profound climate changes.
 An innovative contribution of a human geographer to climate change studies!"

-Weidong Liu, Professor in Economic Geography, Chinese Academy of Sciences, Republic of China
+Weidong Liu, Professor in Economic Geography, Chinese Academy of Sciences, People's Republic of China

 "What does climate change really mean for diverse communities?
 In this marvellous book, Mike Hulme explores the multitude of our human experiences of a changing climate.
 As a leading climate scientist, Hulme takes the reader beyond the science in a confronting, and profoundly enriching way.
 Building on a lifetime of climate research and the insights of marginalised voices, including indigenous, feminist, artistic, and religious insights, Hulme help us understand what it really means to be alive in a changing climate … to resist, struggle and imagine new futures, expanding our imagination in politically powerful ways."